EzraBI/Ezra_Portfolio/README.md

 # OVERVIEW

  This Visualization dashboard is displaying how the company's project execution and activities correlated with each over a certain period of time.
- You can click on the title to access the project in Tableau Public Gallery.
+ [Click here](https://public.tableau.com/app/profile/ezra.lang.at/viz/ProjectActivitiesCorrelationOverview_16237510647400/ProjectActivitiesCorrelationOverview) or the project title to access the project in Tableau Public Gallery.

  ![](/images/ORGANIZATION'S%20PROJECTS%20ACTIVITIES%20CORRELATION%20OVERVIEW.PNG)